Message from the CVO and CIOO

 KUMANO Eisuke Chairman and Chief Visionary Officer, SUETSUGU Takahide President and Chief Integrated Operations Officer

-AMITA HOLDINGS CO., LTD., held its Ordinary General Meeting of Shareholders for the 15th Term on March 26, 2025, in which the appointment of five directors, including the two of us, was approved as proposed.
-KUMANO Eisuke will serve for another term as Chairman and CVO, and SUETSUGU Takahide as President and CIOO.
-Both of us are ready to lead the AMITA Group's efforts to achieve its financial targets and lay the groundwork for business expansion going forward.
-This will complete the transformation of the Group's business portfolio.
+AMITA HOLDINGS CO., LTD. convened its Ordinary General Meeting of Shareholders for the 16th Term on March 26, 2026.
+At the meeting, the appointment of seven directors to the board, including two new directors, was approved as proposed.
+KUMANO Eisuke will continue to serve as Chairman and CVO, while SUETSUGU Takahide will continue as President and CIOO.
+Both of us are fully prepared to lead the AMITA Group's efforts to achieve its Vision 2030.
+The two newly appointed directors possess the requisite experience and expertise to implement the Group's growth strategies and strengthen its operational foundation; they are expected to assume pivotal roles in accelerating the Group's long-term growth.

 KUMANO Eisuke